uhufor/inspector/README.md

 | :-------------------------------------: | :-------------------------------------: |
 | <img src="./art/art_4.png" width="420"> | <img src="./art/art_5.png" width="420"> |

 The diagram illustrates how the tree navigation changes according to the swipe gesture direction.
-For example, **GL** is a shorthand for Gesture Left.
-In DFS mode, moving from Top → B can be done using either the GD or GR swipe gestures.
+For example, In DFS mode, moving from Top → B can be done using either the GD or GR swipe gestures. **GD** is a shorthand for Gesture Down.

 ---